AlexG28/StarStacker/README.md

-# Starcounter
+# StarStacker

-## What is starcounter
+## What is StarStacker
-Starcounter is a program that calculates the number of stars in a photo
+StarStacker is a program that stacks a number (at least 2) night sky images on top of one another in order to produce a cleaner image as its output
+This is the same algorithm used by telescopes and astrophotography modes in smartphones

-## How to use starcounter:
+## How to use StarStacker:
-- use starcounter by compiling the code with `go build .`
+- use StarStacker by compiling the code with `go build .` in the `/src` directory.
+This will produce a `.exe` file.
-- once a binary is made, call the binary with `./app filename` with filename being the name of the file you want to process
+- once a binary is made, call the binary with `./src <filepath>` with the filepath being the filepath to the directory where your night sky images are located

-## How does starcounter work?
+## How does StarStacker work?
-- starcounter works by first processing the given input image by raising its contrast and turning it into a binary black or white photo with all brighht (star) pixels above a certain threshold being white and all other pixels being dark.
-- once this binary image is achieved, a connected component labeling algorithm is ran on this binary image which calculates the location and the count of every cluster of white pixels (stars).
-This information is saved to a `stars.txt` file
+- Starstacker contains multiple steps listed below:
+1. Each given png file is preprocessed by passing it pixel by pixel and setting all 'star' pixels to 1 and all other pixels to 1.
+2. The binary sky images are passed into a CCL algorithm which maps out every individual star and saves the locations of each star to an array
+3. A delauney triangulation algorithm is ran on the array of points from step 2 in order to create a triangulation of all the stars in the image
+4. A reference image is chosen and the translation is calculated based on the difference between the reference image's triangulation and all other images' triangulations.
+5. Once all translations are calculated, each image is stacked on top of the reference image which each pixels' RGB values being averaged out.
+6. The stacked image is saved.

+## Notable limitations
+- The delauney triangulation algorithm implementation in StarStacker is suboptimal with a complexity of O(n^2).
+It is possible to reduce this value to at least O(nlogn) however this would significantly increase the complexity of the project without a meaningful increase in its performance besides processing speed.
+For furhter information see this [post](https://stackoverflow.com/questions/40934453/implementing-bowyer-watson-algorithm-for-delaunay-triangulation/59582271#59582271)
+- The translation calculation only takes into account linear translations with no consideration for zoom or rotation
+- only PNG files are supported